Ata Kandó: Career

 In 1956, Kandó traveled to the Austrian–Hungarian border during the Hungarian Revolution.
 She wanted to take pictures of the refugees but could not convince any other photographers to go with her.
 When the Bound Arts Federation (Gebonden Kunsten Federatie (GKf)) supported the trip and De Bezige Bij agreed to publish the works, Violette Cornelius joined her.
 The two women flew to Vienna and took photographs of refugee children, stipulating that the proceeds of the sale go to assist the refugees.

 The untitled book was called The Red Book due to its colour, was shot over three weeks so that it could be released by Christmas.
 Sales raised over a quarter of a million dollars.
 The following year, Kandó published a book called Droom in het woud (Dream in the forest), which featured the holiday trips she had taken in Switzerland and Austria with her children.
 Her son, Tamás, who was fourteen, wrote the texts to accompany the dream-like images.
 Several bookstores in the Netherlands refused to sell the book, on the grounds that the dream sequences were too erotic.
 Kandó returned to fashion photography and obtained a teaching post at a Dutch secondary school.
 In 1959, she won a silver medal from Munich for the best fashion photograph of the year and began working at the Dutch Academy of Arts and Design and Graphic Arts in Utrecht.

-In 1961, through a fashion model, Barbara Brandlín, who was also working as an assistant to the architect Le Corbusier, Kandó was invited to visit Caracas.
-She photographed Brandlín in the jungle and through contact with a French priest was able to fly to the interior and take images of some of the native indigenous people.
+In 1961, through a fashion model, Barbara Brandli, who was also working as an assistant to the architect Le Corbusier, Kandó was invited to visit Caracas.
+She photographed Brandli in the jungle and through contact with a French priest was able to fly to the interior and take images of some of the native indigenous people.
 She returned again in 1965 taking more photographs of the Amazon landscape and people.
 She was also able to take photographs of Peruvian whalers during the second trip.
 The South American photographs were featured in National Geographic and some images were purchased by the British Museum and private collectors.
 In 1970, some of them were published in a book called A Hold véréből.